 1. Is there a specific number of years after a terminal degree that would exclude a prospective applicant

 - It depends.
-Your university would make the final decision about whether you are able to accept funding through the subaward, at the amount we are offering.
+Faculty must be based at a U.S. university and your university would make the final decision about whether you are able to accept funding through the subaward, at the amount we are offering.